 When Eadweard Muybridge spoke those words, he was headed to America from his home in England, determined like so many to take full advantage of the new world.
 By the time of his death in 1904, Muybridge had made far more than a name for himself—he had changed the world.

-Splitting the Second is the story of Eadweard Muybridge’s remarkable life and of his enduring legacy.
+Exposing Muybridge is the story of Eadweard Muybridge’s remarkable life and his enduring legacy.

 A HORSE CAUGHT IN MOTION